andypowe11/Alexa-Fitbit-Checker-Skill/README.md

 Under `Code entry type` select `Upload a .zip file` and upload the Zip file above.
 Note that your code will not be visible (or editable) in the AWS console.

+Note the ARN of the function, top right.

 ## Step 2 - Create the Alexa skill

 In a second browser tab, go to the Alex Developer Console and create a new `English (UK)` `Custom` skill.
 Select `Start from Scratch` and then upload the `invocation.json` file to the Invocation area.
 Click `Build Model`.

+Go to the `Endpoint` tab and choose `AWS Lambda ARN` under `Service Endpoint Type`.
+Enter the ARN above.

+## Step 3 - Create the Fitbit application

+In a third browser tab, go to the Fitbit developer console at https://dev.fitbit.com/apps and `Register a new app`.

+Fill in the form fields.
+For the `OAuth 2.0 Application Type` choose `Personal`.

+For the `Default Access Type` choose `Read-only`.

+Leave the `Callback URL` blank for now.

+Click `Save` and then go to `Manage my Apps` and click on your new app name.
+Note the `OAuth 2.0 Client ID` and various other bits of information.

+## Step 4 - Link the Fitbit application and the Alexa skill

+Go back to your Alexa skill browser tab and go to `Account Linking`.

+The `Do you allow users to create an account or link to an existing account with you?` setting should be on and the `Allow users to enable skill without account linking` setting should be off.

+Select `Auth Code Grant` and the grant type.

+The `Authorization URI` is `https://www.fitbit.com/oauth2/authorize`.

+The `Access Token URI` is `https://api.fitbit.com/oauth2/token`.

+The `Client ID` is the `OAuth 2.0 Client ID` taken from the Fitbit application summary page (above).

+The `Client Secret` is the `Client Secret` from the Fitbit application summary page (above).

+Set the `Client Authentication Scheme` to `HTTP Basic (Recommended)`.

+Add `heartrate`, `profile` and `sleep` to the `Scope`.

+Note the `Redirect URL` with `layla` in it.

+Finally, go back to Fitbit application tbrowser tab and click `Edit Application Settings`.
+Set the `Callback URL` to the `layla` URL (above).

+## Step 5 - Test it

+Go back to your Alexa skill browser tab and click on the `Test` button.
+Type `alexa open my fitbit checker` and see what happens.
+You should, hopefully, be prompted to link Alexa to your Fitbit account using the Alexa app.

+Once that is doen, you should be able to say 'Alexa ask my fitbit checker how I slept'.